-- 238 While two respondents recognised that information on synergies underlying the proposed disclosures provides investors with useful information, many of the respondents believed that similar information is already provided to investors in the management commentary and in other communication to investors outside the financial statements.
-One respondent specified that, in his experience, information provided seemed to meet users' expectation. - 239 One respondent considered that the IASB's views on acquisition objectives are excessively focused on synergies.
-Other objectives may also be relevant on a case-by-case basis (i.e., objective of penetration of new markets).
-Therefore, the other possible objectives of an acquisition should also be considered by the IASB.
+- While two respondents recognise that information on synergies underlying the proposed disclosures provides investors with useful information, some of the respondents believe that similar information is already provided to investors in the management commentary and in other communication to investors outside the financial statements.
+One respondent specifies that, information currently provided seem to meet users' expectation. - 256 One respondent considers that the IASB's proposal focused too much on synergies.

-- 240 Many of the respondents considered the proposed disclosures on synergies to trigger commercial sensitivity issues. - 241 One of them commented that, while he would not oppose to providing more detailed qualitative information about synergies, he would disagree with any requirement to provide quantitative information.
-In his view, it would trigger the revelation of both external (i.e., costs and competitive strategies) and internal (i.e., restructuring or other plans before an official announcement) sensitive information. - 242 Two preparers' organisations expressed their concern that providing the proposed disclosure might have a negative impact on the competitive position of the reporting company, including the creation of a significant divergence from other major

-- accounting frameworks, such as the US GAAP, that would place IFRS-only reporters into the uneven playing field and might lead to information arbitrage. - One preparers' organisation expressed its concerns that highly sensitive information might be given: (i) to competitors (i.e., margins, costs and competitive strategies); (ii) to employees (in case of restructuring or other plans in advance of a proper announcement); and (iii) to clients, who might take advantage of this to demand a share of the expected synergies through a reduction in the price charged to them.
+- 257 Some of the respondents consider the proposed disclosures on synergies to trigger commercial sensitivity issues. - One of them commented that, while the respondent would not oppose to providing more detailed qualitative information about synergies, the respondent would disagree with any requirement to provide quantitative information.
+In the view of the respondent, it would trigger the revelation of both external (i.e., costs and competitive strategies) and internal (i.e., restructuring or other plans before an official announcement) sensitive information. - Two preparer organisations express their concern that providing the proposed disclosure might have a negative impact on the competitive position of the reporting company, including the creation of a significant divergence from other major accounting frameworks, such as the US GAAP, that would place IFRS-only reporters into the uneven playing field and might lead to information arbitrage.
+One of these respondents notes that highly sensitive information might be given: (i) to competitors (i.e., margins, costs and competitive strategies); (ii) to employees (in case of restructuring or other plans in advance of a proper announcement); and (iii) to clients, who might take advantage of this to demand a share of the expected synergies through a reduction in the price charged to them.
 It also shared that an acquisition may be a first step toward a broader commercial development strategy that will give rise to future acquisitions on which the entity does not wish to communicate yet. - A preparer organisation consider that no sensitive information should be provided in the financial statements beyond that which is required in the relevant jurisdiction as part of the prospectus and acquisition documentation that has to be provided to shareholders in order for them to approve the transaction.
 Any additional requirement would trigger a risk of potential litigation.
-In addition, they do not agree with the statement made in the DP that information about expected synergies is not forward-looking information.
-In their view, these estimates reflect management's expectations of what can be achieved and are clearly forward-looking estimates.
+In addition, the respondent does not agree with the statement made in the DP that information about expected synergies is not forward-looking information.
+In the view of the respondent, these estimates reflect management's expectations of what can be achieved and are clearly forward-looking estimates.
+The preparer organisation considers the reporting of expected and achieved synergies to be a hypothetical exercise, as it is rare that all other relevant aspects of the economic environment remain unchanged at the same time.
 It would be unwise to provide any such sensitive quantified detail, since such quantified estimates could be deemed to be formal commitments.